WebOfTrustInfo/rwot10-buenosaires/topics-and-advance-readings/did-primer-extended.md

 Note that in all three cases, the parties interact with the DID layer to register DIDs as persistent identifiers for issuers or holders, and to resolve those DIDs to obtain the public keys needed to verify the signature of an issuer or holder.
-Since any issuer may provide claims to any holder who may present them to any verifier, this results in set of rich, interlocking trust relationships that do not need to conform to any pre-established hierarchy -- a **web of trust**.
+Since any issuer may provide credentials to any holder who may present them to any verifier, this results in set of rich, interlocking trust relationships that do not need to conform to any pre-established hierarchy -- a **web of trust**.